An interview with Dr. Roger Kendall Part 2. © 2003 Whole Foods Magazine December 2003 An interview with Dr.

-Why is it when we have an injury that the doctor tells us to put ice on it?
+Turns out this very simple and abundant amino acid is very important for gut health, and,strangely enough, we aren’t getting enough of it.
+Supplementing glycine may be one of the most important things you can do to heal your gut and combat systemic inflammation.
 Glycine, The Most Important Inflammation Regulator - The Gut Health Protocol.
 Glycine - MOTM 2010 - HTML-only version.
 It's an amino acid, right?

 Yes, glycine is a colourless crystalline solid (decomposing around 230°C), the smallest α-amino acid there is, with only two carbon atoms, and a Relative Formula Mass of 75.
 Why is it called an alpha-amino acid?
 The amine (NH2) group is bound to the first carbon (αcarbon) along from the acid (CO2H) group.
 And, incidentally, because there are two hydrogen atoms attached to this carbon, it is the only common α-amino acid not to have optical isomers.
 If it is such a small molecule, why is it a high-melting solid?

 All these amino acids contain a basic amine group, which can act as a proton acceptor, and an acidic carboxylic acid group, which an act as a proton donor.
 Amino acids exist mainly as the zwitterion in both solution and solid; the solids are held together by electrostatic interactions between the opposite charges.
 The zwitterion has groups that can be protonated or deprotonated; they can accept or donate protons by changing the pH.
 Exactly.
 Very good.
 What?
 One of the most common amino acids found in human proteins.
 Research ✔ Amongst the 22 amino acids vital for our body to function and manufacture proteins, glycine is the smallest and simplest, with only a single hydrogen forming its side chain.

 Preface Glycine is an amino acid, and it is generally considered non-essential because we can usually synthesize some glycine from amino acids serine and threonine and from some other compounds as well.
 However, I have seen a compelling amount of evidence showing that body cannot necessarily produce enough glycine for optimal health, and therefore it might be beneficial to get generous amounts glycine from dietary sources.
 2. Dietary requirements.
 Welcome to Natural Food Science, LLC, maker of the anti inflammatory drink Proglyta, it makes any diet an anti-inflammatory diet!
 Proglyta.
 Sweetamine, the new Anti Inflammation Diet Sweetener from the makers of Proglyta Sweetamine.
 Pocket: Log In.
 Glutathione Synthesis Is Diminished in Patients With Uncontrolled Diabetes and Restored by Dietary Supplementation With Cysteine and Glycine.

 Sekhar, email@example.com.
 Abstract OBJECTIVE Sustained hyperglycemia is associated with low cellular levels of the antioxidant glutathione (GSH), which leads to tissue damage attributed to oxidative stress.
 We tested the hypothesis that diminished GSH in adult patients with uncontrolled type 2 diabetes is attributed to decreased synthesis and measured the effect of dietary supplementation with its precursors cysteine and glycine on GSH synthesis rate and oxidative stress.
 RESEARCH DESIGN AND METHODS We infused 12 diabetic patients and 12 nondiabetic control subjects with [2H2]-glycine to measure GSH synthesis.